jonathanhogg/flitter/docs/windows.md

 valid and the program is running.

 Filenames with an `.mp4`, `.mov`, `.m4v`, `.mkv`, `.webm` or `.ogg` extension are assumed to be video outputs with the appropriate container type.
+For video output, the specific codec should be selected with the `codec` attribute described below.

-In addition, if the extension is `.gif` and `codec=:gif` is *also* supplied, then an animated GIF file will be written with the video output path.
-Otherwise a static GIF image will be written.
+If the extension is `.gif` then a static GIF image file will be written by default.
+However if `codec=:gif` is *also* supplied, then video output is assumed and an animated GIF file will be written.

+The output that will be written to the file is also passed through as the output of the node, therefore a `!record` node can be inserted at any point in the window hierarchy.
+Multiple `!record` nodes can be used in the same hierarchy to record different outputs at the same time.

 A particular image file will be written once per run of a **Flitter** program, i.e., once an image has been written to a particular file, the `!record` node